mustafasaifee42/VR-Viz/ReadMe/ConnectedScatterPlot.md

-label|object|Defines the style of the connecting line in connected scatter plot. __Not Required.__ _If not present the labels are not shown close to the point._ label.field|string|Defines the field in the data that will be used as the text for the labels. __Required.__ label.style|object|Defines the style of the label. __Required.__ label.style.color|string|Defines the color for label. __Required.__ label.style.opacity|float|Defines the opacity for label. __Required.__ _Value must be between 0 and 1._ label.style.fontSize|float|Defines the size of label. __Required.__
+label|object|Defines the style of the connecting line in connected scatter plot. __Not Required.__ _If not present the labels are not shown close to the point._ label.field|string|Defines the field in the data that will be used as the text for the labels. __Required.__ label.style|object|Defines the style of the label. __Required.__ label.billboarding|bool|Defines if the text always face the camera. __Not Required.
+Default value:false.__ label.style.color|string|Defines the color for label. __Required.__ label.style.opacity|float|Defines the opacity for label. __Required.__ _Value must be between 0 and 1._ label.style.fontSize|float|Defines the size of label. __Required.__